Patrick Wilson

-Patrick Joseph Wilson (born July 3, 1973) is an American actor who is best known for playing the role of demonologist Ed Warren in the Conjuring Universe (2013–present).
+Patrick Joseph Wilson (born July 3, 1973) is an American actor, director, and producer.
 He began his career in 1995, starring in Broadway musicals.
-He is a two-time Tony Award nominee for his roles in The Full Monty (2000–2001) and Oklahoma!
+He received nominations for two Tony Awards for his roles in The Full Monty (2000–2001) and Oklahoma!
 (2002).
-He co-starred in the acclaimed HBO miniseries Angels in America (2003), which he was nominated for both the Golden Globe Award and Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie.
+He co-starred in the HBO miniseries Angels in America (2003), for which he was nominated for a Golden Globe Award and a Primetime Emmy Award.